-The European Green Deal presents a transformational opportunity like no other in history: it is a commitment to remake Europe’s economy for climate neutrality by 2050.
+The European Green Deal presents a transformational opportunity like no other in history: it is a commitment to remake Europe’s economy to achieve climate neutrality by 2050.

-The European Green Deal is a roadmap to realign Europe’s economy with the trajectory to net zero, leaning towards implementing the Paris Agreement and building a more sustainable and fairer society.
+The European Green Deal is a roadmap to realign Europe’s economy with the trajectory to net zero, help implement the Paris Agreement and build a more sustainable and fairer society.

 Developed by the European Commission in late 2019, spurred in part by the mass climate movements which mobilised millions of citizens worldwide, it is a major step forward for climate policy in Europe, while sending a strong signal to the world to propel global climate action.

 Since then, out of the Covid-19 pandemic crisis, a consensus for green recovery has emerged.
 The European Green Deal can be the pathway for Europe’s recovery and an opportunity for catalytic change which could generate a new social contract to reconnect citizens to each other, to Europe and to the planet.

 What is the European Green Deal and how could it effect change?

 An action plan to accelerate the transition to climate neutrality

 Practically, the European Green Deal is a set of policy initiatives coordinated across the EU and its Member States to speed up the transition towards net zero greenhouse gas emissions by 2050, including by reaching emissions reductions of at least 55% by 2030 compared to 1990 levels.
 It provides an EU legislative framework requiring all Member States to take a certain level of action, as well as offering financial support for those most affected by the transition.

 An opportunity for a better future for all